marigold-dev/deku/README.md

 ### Running a sidechain

-For convenient local development, we have a included two components:
+For convenient local development, we have included two components:
 - A `docker-compose.yml` file that setups a local Tezos network using [Flextesa](https://tezos.gitlab.io/flextesa/) running in Docker.
   Additionally, the network sets up a [Better Call Dev](https://github.com/baking-bad/bcdhub) instance